|Woodcut print by Guy Budziak|

 Tyrone Power would never have another film role quite equal to Stan Carlisle, but his last onscreen performance, in Billy Wilder's Witness for the Prosecution (1957), was as a character not unlike Stan.
 Once more he received critical praise, something he'd nearly given up on ("They still don't take me seriously," he complained a year or so earlier).
 Power had spent the intervening years making movies of varying quality, working successfully in the theater, traveling the world - and going through a succession of women and a lot of money.
 His death at age 44 occurred in Spain where he was filming Solomon and Sheba.
 Perhaps fate thought it better to spare him that biblical swashbuckler.
 Of all the films he made, Nightmare Alley would remain Power's favorite, the one he screened at home for friends.

 Nightmare Alley developed a cult following that continued to grow over the decades.
 Because of legal wrangling between the estate of its producer, George Jessel, and 20th Century Fox, it was kept out of the home video market for years.
 Finally released on DVD in 2005, the film was greeted with a new wave of enthusiasm from critics, film buffs and film noir fans.
-Once overlooked and undervalued, Nightmare Alley is now considered a noir classic, one of the bleakest films in a bleak genre, unique for its lack of guns, gangsters and outright murder.
+Once overlooked and undervalued, Nightmare Alley is now considered a noir classic, one of the bleakest films in a bleak genre, singular for its carny setting and absence of thugs-with-guns and outright murder.

 This piece is my contribution to the Classic Movie Blog Association's Fabulous Films of the 1940s Blogathon.
 Click here for links to all participating blogs.